github/docs/content/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax.md

 ## Images

 {% data variables.product.product_name %} supports embedding images into your Issues,Pull Requests{% ifversion fpt %},Discussions{% endif %},Comments & `.md` files in your repository.
 You can either [upload](#uploading-assets) images or use a link to an image.
 Whenever you link to an image don't forget to put a exclamation mark (`!`) before the whole link.
 You can even link to an image in your own repository.
+The text in the square brackets (`[]`) represents the alt text for the image.

 `![This is an image](https://myoctocat.com/assets/images/base-octocat.svg)`